-Our outreach staff have experience in running workshops for a range of age groups and in a range of subjects, from cryptography to 4-dimensional geometry, and from knot theory to the maths of networks and connections.
+Our outreach staff have experience in running workshops for a range of age groups and in a range of subjects, from cryptography to 4-dimensional geometry, to the mathematics of Arts; from the maths of networks and connections to climate change.
 We have many students on the Maths Outreach Team who love to talk about their experiences of university mathematics and their favourite topics that they have encountered so far.
+Please get in touch if you would like to arrange a workshop for your school.

 In collaboration with SCI-FUN (The Scottish Science and Technology Roadshow) the School of Mathematics aims to build up a collection of inspiring and challenging exhibits to reflect the current research problems that mathematicians are working on; this could be anything from one-sided surfaces to kaleidoscopes, from hairy doughnuts to bridge-building kits.
 Many of these resources are used in the workshops we deliver, but can also be used outside of a workshop environment.

 We are occasionally able to host tailor-made visits to the School of Mathematics or the University's central campus.
 Such a visit could include a workshop, a careers talk, a sample lecture or a tour of the building or campus.
 We might be even able to provide guided mathematical walking tours of the city.
 Please do get in touch if you are interested, but rememeber that such an event will need to be organised well in advance.